 Ciel De Neige seemed to have nothing left in the tank but Saint Roi was waiting to go.
 Barry Geraghty let him run after jumping the final hurdle and flew home to win.

 Only two horses didn’t complete the race, and they were both non-runners.

 Albert Bartlett Novices’ Hurdle – Monkfish

-19 horses were in this years Albert Bartlett’s with Thyme Hill the bookmakers favourite at 4/1.
-However, no one could be ruled out as last years winner was Minella Indo at a huge 50/1.
+19 horses were in this years Albert Bartlett Novices Hurdle with Thyme Hill the bookmakers favourite at 4/1.
+However, no one could be ruled out as last year’s winner was Minella Indo at a huge 50/1.

 Sempo and Monkfish led from the start along with the 50/1 priced House Island.
 As they finished the first circuit Harry Senior was at the back and struggling, as the front three looked to move away from the field.

 Harry Senior was pulled up coming into the bend as Thyme Hill was starting to make a move after holding off for so long.
-Monkfish was making mistake at the hurdles and wasn’t jumping well coming into the final three.
+Monkfish was making mistakes and wasn’t jumping well coming into the final three from home.